 Moodle is the online learning platform that EMU has chosen to provide to faculty, administrators and students.
 Students will have access to course information within Moodle for any class they are registered for in a given term.
 The amount of time a student has access to information before and after the class is somewhat dependent on the access given to students by the individual faculty member.
-However, please note that courses are not in Moodle permanently - after two years the class will no longer be accessible.
+However, please note that courses are not in Moodle permanently - after three years the class will no longer be accessible.
 Please be sure to download resources from Moodle that you wish to have ongoing access to.

-Technology Requirements and Communication (if joining a class by zoom):
+Technology Requirements and Communication/Zoom Best Practices:

 Communication will largely be accomplished via the Moodle platform utilized by EMU and your EMU email.
 Check both frequently during the semester.
-In addition, during class synchronous sessions, it will be expected that you will use a noise-reducing headset to minimize background noise and disruption.
-Remember to keep your headsets UNMUTED during the sessions and avoid moving, brushing, touching or fumbling with them as it creates unwanted noise in the class space.

-Graduate & Professional Studies Writing Center:

-Please utilize the writing program!
-They offer free individual tutoring from a graduate student tutor.
-Please visit the website to schedule an appointment.

-Institutional Review Board (IRB):

-All research conducted by or on EMU faculty, staff or students must be reviewed by the Institutional Review Board to assure participant safety.

-© 2019 David R. Brubaker PAX 615 Fall 2019

-Grading Scale & Feedback:

-In most courses grades will be based on an accumulation of numerical points that will be converted to a letter grade at the end of the course (several CJP courses are graded pass/fail).
+Zoom will be used for synchronous online course sessions.
+Please review these best practices for online classes!
+Graduate & Professional Studies Writing Center: Please utilize the writing program!
+They offer free individual sessions with a graduate student writing consultant.
+Please visit the website to schedule an appointment or request additional information from CJP's Academic Program Coordinator.
+Institutional Review Board (IRB): All research conducted by or on EMU faculty, staff or students must be reviewed by the Institutional Review Board to assure participant safety.
+2021 Matt Tibbles, MA PAX 508 Praxis: Project Grading Scale & Feedback: In most courses grades will be based on an accumulation of numerical points that will be converted to a letter grade at the end of the course (several CJP courses are graded pass/fail).
 Assignments will receive a score expressed as a fraction, with the points received over the total points possible (e.g. 18/20).
 The following is the basic scale used for evaluation.
 Points may be subtracted for missed deadlines.

-95-100 = A outstanding 90-94 = A- excellent 85-89 = B+ very good 80-84 = B good 76-79 = B- satisfactory 73-75 = C + passing 70-72 = C unsatisfactory Below 70 = F failing ents are expected to earn A's & B's A GPA of 3.0 for MA student s and 2.75 for GC

-Graduate students are expected to earn A's & B's.
+95-100 = A outstanding 90-94 = A- excellent 85-89 = B+ very good 80-84 = B good 76-79 = B- satisfactory 73-75 = C+ passing 70-72 = C unsatisfactory Below 70 = F failing Graduate students are expected to earn A's & B's.
 A GPA of 3.0 for MA students and 2.75 for GC students is the minimum requirement for graduation.
 Regarding feedback on papers/projects: Students can expect to receive papers/assignments back in a class with faculty feedback before the next paper/assignment is due.
 This commitment from faculty assumes that the student has turned the paper in on the agreed upon due date.

-Library

-The Hartzler Library offers research support (via e-mail, chat, phone, or SSC campus) and the library home page offers subject guides to help start your research.
+Library The Hartzler Library offers research support (via e-mail, chat, phone, or SSC campus) and the library home page offers subject guides to help start your research.
 Office of Academic Access:

-If you have a physical, psychological, medical or learning disability that may impact your work in this course, it is your responsibility to contact the Office of Academic Access in the Academic Success Center on the third floor of the Hartzler Library.
+If you have a physical, psychological, medical or learning disability that may impact your work in this course, it is your responsibility to contact the Office of Academic Access.
 They will work with you to establish eligibility and to coordinate reasonable accommodations.
 All information and documentation is treated confidentially.

-Class Attendance:
+Class Attendance (for in-person and synchronous online courses):